-Get a Civil Claim Evaluation from a North Carolina Attorney
+Get Help With Your Negligence Claim From a North Carolina Attorney

 North Carolina has a variety of different negligence laws that apply to a variety of injuries.
 If you have a personal injury matter, you should find a local attorney who understands North Carolina's rules on contributory negligence and tortfeasor contribution.
-It's in your best interests to contact a North Carolina injury attorney.
+It's in your best interests to contact an experienced North Carolina injury attorney near you today.